cogdog/truwriter/README.md

 You can also set a minimum number of words required for publishing.

+Most uses will ask visitors to upload an image to use as a header/featured image.
+Using the option for **Allow Uploads of Header Images** this can be required (default), optional, or not used.
+If heade images are not used, all archive/front views will have a simple grey background instead of an image.

 Under **Default Header Image** click **Set/Change Image** to open the Wordpress media editor to choose a default media header image.
 Drop an image that you wish to be used as a default one if a writer does not include one of their own.
 The `640 x 300` dimensions are a minimum size, and represent a reasonable aspect ratio for a header image.
 Larger is better; and the image will be cropped along the middle of the image.

 You can now also set a limit for the file size upload.